 Technically my title is misleading because paper towels come from forests not individual trees, but more on that below.

-First of all, to recap, I don’t use paper towels.
-I haven’t bought any in four or so years and while many advocates of paper towels note that non-paper towel users have a self-righteous attitude I don’t personally not use paper towels to make some grand statement.
+I don’t use paper towels.
+I haven’t bought any in four or so years.
+Some advocates of paper towels note that non-paper towel users have a self-righteous attitude, but attitude or perception isn’t why I don’t use paper towels.
 I don’t use paper towels because…

-- Going without paper towels is one small green step but in the long run it makes a big positive difference for the planet.
+- Going without paper towels is a small green step that makes a positive difference for the planet.

-- Paper towels are not eco-friendly and do cause multiple problems for the planet.
+- Paper towels are not eco-friendly and cause multiple problems for the planet.

-- Most of all though, I skip paper towels because I don’t have a good reason to use them.
+- Mostly though, I skip paper towels because I don’t have a good reason to use them.
 This isn’t some tricky green issue like toilet paper use or building an off-grid home by hand.
 Paper towels are not hard to live without.
 There is an easy alternative for paper towels – cloth.

 The author of this piece also says that no one can tell her any good reasons why she shouldn’t use paper towels and that there’s a lack of information and stats out there about paper towels.
 She then goes on to say that the cons of paper towels she’s read make no sense.
 She lists the most common arguments for dumping paper towels as…